• Skip to primary navigation

 Padma Kumar

 Love pasta?
 Love quick and easy meals?
-Then this one pot spicy pasta recipe is just the dish for you!
+Then this one pot potato with pasta is just the dish for you!
 It is my favourite meal for weeknight dinners.
-Learn to make this meal in under 45 minutes.
-Oh, I almost forgot to mention - this recipe is 100% vegan.

 Course Main Course